cyxzheng/cyxzheng.github.io/_projects/crux.md

 It was good for us to sit in a room and brainstorm, but we’re not our customers.
 We needed to see what people wanted in their bank, and decided to find this out by testing a few different landing pages through Facebook ads.

 We were looking to test what messaging and value propositions would land us the highest conversion rate of people who actually sign up for our waitlist after visiting the page.
+We had around 8 different landing pages, but eventually put our focus on two that yielded signups.

 ### Landing page #1

-Our first landing page, where we thought paying people to bank with us would garner interest.
+This was an idea where we thought paying people to bank with us would garner interest.
 As it turns out, $3 a month + 1% interest wasn’t a big enough value proposition for people to switch.

 <div class="case-image"><img src="/assets/images/projects/crux/landing1.png" data-zoom="zoom"></div>